PeqNP/ays-docs/content/library/what-is-external-alerting-config.md

 This is the easiest and fastest way to determine the health of your systems if you have already configured your apps, services, etc. with an external alerting system.

-External alerting configuration are treated as "virtual measurements."
-In other words, an external alert (e.g. a "Condition" in NewRelic or an "Alert" in Embrace) is similar to an **@ys** Measurement.
+External alerting configuration are treated as "virtual monitors."
+In other words, an external alert (e.g. a "Condition" in NewRelic or an "Alert" in Embrace) is similar to an **@ys** monitor.

 When an external system sends an alert for a specific condition / alert, **@ys** will translate the alerting level and update the health of the node.
 The health of the node can be "cured" manually by a user or automatically if the external system detects a recovery.
 Please note that some sytems may not send a "recovery" event.
 In these cases an **@ys** user must be responsible for manually curing the event from the Node's form.